dancerphil/translate/React-Router-V4-Migration-Guide.md

 If your app uses Redux, you probably used [reactjs/react-router-redux](https://github.com/reactjs/react-router-redux).
 This library is no longer maintained, and [the react-training organization has taken over the maintenance](https://github.com/ReactTraining/react-router/tree/master/packages/react-router-redux) of the Redux binding for react-router v4.

-So upgrade your `package.json` to use `react-router-redux~5.0.0` (currently in alpha, but don’t worry), and update your code from:
+So升级 your `package.json` to use `react-router-redux~5.0.0` (currently in alpha, but don’t worry), and update your code from:

 ```
 import { combineReducers, createStore, compose, applyMiddleware } from 'redux';